acl2018/acl2018-website/_attendees/main.md

 ### Weather

 July is winter time in Melbourne.
 The average daily maximum is 14°C (58°F),  and you may experience rain or squally winds (along with some sunshine) during your time here as part of the notoriously changeable local weather.
+Naturally, you should [check the forecast](http://www.bom.gov.au/vic/forecasts/melbourne.shtml).

 ### Meal Information